p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

       --name ${CATALOG_SERVICE_APP} \
       --app-name ${CATALOG_SERVICE_APP} \
       --routes-file ./routes/catalog-service.json

-   az spring gateway route-config create \
-      --name ${FRONTEND_APP} \
-      --app-name ${FRONTEND_APP} \
-      --routes-file ./routes/frontend.json
    ```

-> **Note:** Deploying all applications will take approximately 10-15 minutes.
+   > **Note:** Routing rules bind endpoints in the request to the backend applications.
+For example in the Cart route below, the routing rule indicates any requests to /cart/** endpoint gets routed to backend Cart App.

    ![](Images/mjv2-8.png)

-### Task 7: Build and Deploy Polyglot Applications

- In this task, you will deploy the more sophisticated acme-fitness application to the same asa-e instance.

- 1. Run the following command to deploy and build each application with its required parameters:
+1. Run the following command to deploy and build each backend application with its required parameters:

     ```shell
     # Deploy Payment Service